att/MkTechDocs/docsbuild/settingupenvironment.md

 # MkTechDocs libraries and scripts require the following variable:
 export MKTECHDOCSHOME=/path/to/cloned/repo/MkTechDocs

-# Make sure the MkTechDocs bin directory is in your path:
+# Make sure the MkTechDocs bin directory is in your path.
+Here we add the current directory as well, `.`, because we want MkTechDocs to pick up templates in the project directories:
-export PATH=$PATH:$MKTECHDOCSHOME/bin
+export PATH=$PATH:$MKTECHDOCSHOME/bin:.

 # Let Python know where to find MkTechDocs libraries:
 export PYTHONPATH=$MKTECHDOCSHOME/bin